laijiaaa1/remote-LunaLai/README.md

 This is the assignment for the first week of remote learning.
-The file is in the "playground" directory within the "week1" folder, and organize it into five separate pages according to the instructions.
+The file is placed in the "week1" folder and is divided into five pages according to the topic type.

 week1 -> Pages -> part1 & part2 & part3 & part4 & part5